hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 ## Troubleshooting/Where to Get Support<a name ="support"></a>

+For more help with OMNeT++, please visit [OMNeT++ User Manual](https://doc.omnetpp.org/omnetpp4/manual/usman.html).
-For more help with Eclipse or help with other issues, please visit [Eclipse's help page](https://help.eclipse.org/2020-03/index.jsp).
+For more help with INET, please visit [INET's User Guide](https://inet.omnetpp.org/docs/users-guide/) For more help with INET's Framework, please visit [INET's Framework Manual] (https://doc.omnetpp.org/inet/api-current/neddoc/index.html)

 ## Licensing<a name ="licensing"></a>

-Eclipse is an open-source piece of software which abides by a Public License.
-For more info about the Eclipse Public License (EPL) click [here](https://www.eclipse.org/legal/epl-2.0/).
+This project is free to use by anyone.
+It is intended for other data center researchers and data center enthusiasts.